Position

 • High school diploma or equivalent required.

-• Previous experience in cleaning or sanitation preferred.
+• Previous experience in cleaning or sanitation roles is preferred.

-• Strong attention to detail and commitment to maintaining a clean and safe environment.
+• Strong attention to detail and a commitment to maintaining a clean and safe environment.

 Is becoming a Sanitizer a good career path?

-A career as a Sanitizer focuses on ensuring cleanliness and safety in various environments.
-This role involves using chemicals and equipment to disinfect surfaces and areas.
-Sanitizers work in places like hospitals, food processing plants, and public spaces.
-They follow strict guidelines to prevent the spread of germs and diseases.
+A career as a sanitizer focuses on maintaining cleanliness and safety in various environments.
+This role involves using chemical solutions and equipment to remove germs, bacteria, and viruses.
+Sanitizers work in places like hospitals, food processing plants, and public areas.
+Their main goal is to create a healthy space for everyone.

 • Pros: